koenrane/KR-new-site/content/Stress-test of site features.md

 > 99 1/2% of websites don't render fractions properly.
 > -- Albert Einstein

 I chose slanted fractions in order to slightly increase the height of the numerals in the numerator and denominator.
 4/5 readers agree with this choice.
+But e.g. 01/01/2000 should not be fractionated.
 - Multiplication sign conversion makes multipliers exactly 2x as pleasant to read.
 See also: 5/4x.
 # Lists
 > [!quote] [List of weapons and armour in Middle-earth](https://en.wikipedia.org/wiki/List_of_weapons_and_armour_in_Middle-earth)